-Housefull 4 Song Bhoot: Nawazuddin Siddiqui & Akshay Kumar Do All Things Crazy In This Wacky Song
+Housefull 4 Song Bhoot: Nawazuddin Siddiqui & Akshay Kumar Do All Things Crazy In This Wacky Number

 With the release date of 'Housefull 4' inching closer, the makers have been dropping songs one after the other.
 Today, they released a new track titled 'Bhoot song' starring Nawazuddin Siddiqui with the rest of the lead cast and it will leave you laughing hysterically.